The World's Finest Assassin Gets Reincarnated in Another World as an Aristocrat: Light novels

 The series released volumes on the Shōsetsuka ni Narō website from July 2018 to October 2021.
-Since February 2019, Kadokawa Shoten started releasing the series in print and has published seven volumes under their Kadokawa Sneaker Bunko imprint.
+Since February 2019, Kadokawa Shoten started releasing the series in print and has published eight volumes under their Kadokawa Sneaker Bunko imprint.
 In July 2020, Yen Press announced they licensed the series.

+Volumes

 Manga

-In January 2019, a manga adaptation by Hamao Sumeragi started serializing in Kadokawa Shoten's Young Ace Up manga website and has been collected in five tankōbon volumes.
+In January 2019, a manga adaptation by Hamao Sumeragi started serializing in Kadokawa Shoten's Young Ace Up manga website and has been collected in eight tankōbon volumes.
 Yen Press also licensed the manga for an English release.

+Volumes

 Anime

 An anime television series adaptation by Silver Link and Studio Palette was announced on February 15, 2021.
 Masafumi Tamura directed the series, with Katsuhiko Takayama writing and overseeing the scripts, Eri Nagata designing the characters, and Kenichi Kuroda composing the music.
 The series was originally scheduled to premiere in July 2021, but was delayed to October 2021 due to "various circumstances".
 It aired from October 6 to December 22, 2021 on AT-X and other channels.
 The opening theme is "Dark seeks light" performed by Yui Ninomiya, while the ending theme is "A Promise" performed by Aira Yūki.

-Crunchyroll licensed the series outside of Asia.
+Crunchyroll streamed the series worldwide outside of Asia.
 On October 28, 2021, Crunchyroll announced the series would receive an English dub, which premiered on November 24, 2021.
 Muse Communication licensed the series in South and Southeast Asia.

+A second season was announced during Kadokawa's "Sneaker Bunko 35th Anniversary Festa!" livestream on September 24, 2023.